JakeTheSillySnake/MazesAndCaves/README.md

 </br>

 __*Note:__ the maze and end position must stay the same during the agent's training and testing stages.
 If they change, the agent needs to be trained again.
+The app uses multithreading during the training stage; for larger mazes, a progress bar will appear.
+The process may take up to a few minutes.

 </br>